Rashmitha22/MLA0104_AIES/README.md

 Step 7: Stop.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Experiment No 30:Forward Chaining in Prolog
+Experiment No 30:Forward Chaining-2 in Prolog

 START